About Our Services and Office

-1) Email is a great way to communicate with your doctor for NON-URGENT issues such as refills (faxes are also good for refills), normal test results, simple questions, and clarifications of treatment.
-Most messaging now goes through the secure portal.
+1) Email (secure portal messages) is a great way to communicate with your doctor for NON-URGENT issues such as normal test results, simple questions, and clarifications of treatment.
+Most messaging now goes through the secure portal (Updox).

-2) Write: email@example.com to reach Vanessa; she can forward messages to the doctor where appropriate.
+2) For help with the portal call the office and speak with Vanessa or email: firstname.lastname@example.org to reach Vanessa.
 Be sure the subject heading includes a recognizable phrase such as “patient question”, “TMS”, “knee pain persists”, “the medication is not working”, etc. so that it is not accidentally deleted or filtered as “spam”.

 4) If the matter is urgent, call the office.
 The voice mail explains how a doctor can be paged for after-hours emergencies.

 5) For refills, include the medication, dose, frequency of use, number of pills requested, pharmacy phone number and prescription number, if known.
 Refills should generally occur at office visits.

 6) In any case when you do not hear back in the expected interval, PLEASE do not hesitate to call or re-email.
 Be sure to include a subject heading if you email (see 2 above).

 7) There is currently no charge for email contact with the doctor.
 Please try to keep the communication brief and to the point.
 More than two rounds usually necessitates a visit or a phone call.

 1) If you have an after hours emergency and need to reach the doctor, call (310) 836-2225.
 The message will tell you how to reach the on-call doctor after hours and the doctor will be paged.
 Briefly state the reason for your call, your name, telephone number, and the doctor you wish to speak with.

 2) If you do not receive a call back within thirty minutes, call again.

 3) If the emergency is dire, call 911.